NateKomodo/DreamManHunt/.github/PULL_REQUEST_TEMPLATE.md

 (Description here)

 # Checkbox
-[x] I can use checkboxes
+- [x] I can use checkboxes
-[ ] I have included editor files in gitignore
+- [ ] I have included editor files in .gitignore
-[ ] I have followed all style guidelines
+- [ ] I have followed all style guidelines